Best Home Gym Buys

 What you need is called a sprung floor.
 This is also better for your health.
 The shock absorption reduces the impact on your joints.
 If you've ever tried jumping onto a plain wooden or tile floor, you know what we mean.

-If you need even more cushion, say for yoga, gymnastics, or martial arts training, go for these EVA interlocking mats.
-Made of 40mm closed-cell foam, they're highly shock-absorbent yet ultra sturdy — so you can practice both your tree pose and your kip-up.
+If you need even more cushion, say for yoga, gymnastics, or martial arts training, go for these EVA flooring MMA mats.
+Made of 40mm or 20mm closed-cell foam, they're highly shock-absorbent yet ultra sturdy.

 Dumbbells

-Dumbbells are a staple of any gym's free weights set, and it's no wonder why.
+Dumbbells are a staple of any gym's free weights set.
 These versatile weights can be used in a variety of standard exercises (bicep curls, lat raises, etc.) or to add resistance to your lunges, squats, or jogs.

-We recommend these hex dumbbells, which feature easy-grip, knurled steel handles.
+We recommend these dumbbells sets, which feature easy-grip, knurled steel handles.
 The hexagonal rubber ends prevent them from rolling around your new gym floor.
-They're available in a wide range of weights, from 2.5kg to 40kg, with prices from £17.99 to £219.99, respectively.
+They're available in a wide range of weights, from 2.5kg to 40kg.

 Which weights do you need?
 For your home gym's initial set, purchase one lightweight pair, one medium-weight, and one heavy-weight.
 This will let you perform most exercises for all muscle groups.